codenation-dev/squad-3-ad-python-women-loadsmart-1/README.md

 # Central de erros
 (Squad-3 - Python Women Loadsmart)

- Neste projeto vamos implementar um sistema para centralizar registros de erros de aplicações.
+In this project is a aplication to register error logs.

-A arquitetura do projeto é formada por:
+The project architecture consists of:
-- Back-End Restfull API
+- Backfull Restfull API
-- Front-End
+- Front End

-## Requisitos
+## Requirements

-Você precisará de python 3.6 (ou superior), do gerenciador de pacotes pip, postgres.
+You must have python 3.6 (ou superior), pip, postgres.

-Para os testes de autenticação recomendamos a extensão "Modify headers" do Chrome.
+For Authentication Tests we recomend the extension "Modify headers" (Chrome).

-Postgres : No  terminal linux - sudo apt install postgresql-server-dev-all
+Postgres : Open your linux terminal - sudo apt install postgresql-server-dev-all

-O recomendado é você utilizar um [ambiente virtual].
-Para isto, execute os comandos como no exemplo abaixo:
+We recommend use a virtual env:

     pip3 install virtualenv
     virtualenv venv -p python3